Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Introduction

-\item We compare via simulation the performance of the distance- and capacity-based clustering in different \ac{irs}-assisted scenarios.
+Moreover, we compare via simulation the performance of the distance- and capacity-based clustering in different \ac{irs}-assisted scenarios.
 Extensive numerical results show that there exists a trade-off between the achievable sum capacity and fairness, even though capacity-based clustering techniques can guarantee satisfactory performance, despite some reconfiguration constraints.
-Also, we demonstrate that scheduling based on clustering can reduce by 50\% the number of \ac{irs} reconfigurations, thus promoting energy efficicency, in view of minor degradation in terms of sum rate.
+Also, we demonstrate that scheduling based on clustering can reduce by 50\% the number of \ac{irs} reconfigurations, thus promoting communication efficiency, in view of minor degradation in terms of sum capacity.

-\item With respect to \cite{rech2023downlink}, we introduce new capacity-based clustering strategies to improve fairness, and provide more extensive numerical results to demonstrate the scalability of the proposed solutions as a function of the density of \acp{ue} and the \ac{irs} size.
+Finally, with respect to \cite{rech2023downlink}, we introduce new capacity-based clustering strategies to improve fairness and provide more extensive numerical results to demonstrate the scalability of the proposed solutions as a function of the density of \acp{ue} and the \ac{irs} size.
 Moreover, we evaluate the performance of the proposed scheduling strategies considering realistic \ac{irs} network constraints, including the quantization of phase shifts, and for different channel propagation conditions.
-Furthermore, we provide additional results in terms of the computational complexity of the proposed distance- and capacity-based clustering algorithms, as well as in terms of fairness. \end{itemize}
+In this sense, we provide additional results in terms of the computational complexity of the proposed distance- and capacity-based clustering algorithms, as well as in terms of fairness.